We want to be your first call for commercial inspections!

 From retail and restaurant spaces to warehouse and office buildings, our commercial property inspection professionals can assess any commercial property.

 Looking to invest in or lease a commercial building or business?
-You can trust Hancock Inspection to inspect the asset and identify any immediate repairs and deferred maintenance issues before you sign on the dotted line.
+You can trust Hancock Consulting & Inspections to inspect the asset and identify any immediate repairs and deferred maintenance issues before you sign on the dotted line.

 The commercial inspection provides information needed to enter into transaction negotiations with as much power in your possession as possible.
 During the inspection, we will evaluate all major components and systems including: